 While most at-home dyes can be harmful to your hair, there's one in particular you should be careful to avoid: gradual gray-coverage dyes.
 This type of dye can cause your hair to fall out when you wash with hard water or try to fix the damage with professional grade dyes.

 Another step to consider on your journey to gray hair is maintenance after you've gone gray.
 Over time, your light gray or silver hair can turn yellow or brassy with exposure to the elements.
 Fortunately, you can pick up gray hair shampoo at Walmart (or any drug store) to counteract any discoloration and make your hair appear more vibrant.
-There is also gray hair conditioner, although some stylists will tell you that is overkill and you're better off saving your money.
+There is also gray hair conditioner, although some stylists will tell you that using one is overkill and you're better off saving your money.
 You can also ask for recommendations when it comes to taming products to fight that unfortunate frizz many women experience after going gray.

 With these tips in mind, who wouldn't want to try such a beautiful, natural look?